dongheenam/dongheenam.info/content/posts/2022/recursive-menu.md

 [The Documentation](https://gohugo.io/templates/menu-templates/) shows some good examples of a menu template, but it also has a few shortcomings:

 - The menu is only two levels deep.
 The Examples in `example-menu` will never be visible.
 - It shows the entire menu at once.
-If the menu contained posts with lots of children, it will be pretty difficult to navigate.
+If the menu contained items with lots of children, it will be pretty difficult to navigate.

-You can definitely see the result of this from the official Hugo website as well, just have a look at how many pages are in [the Functions section](https://gohugo.io/functions/)!
+You can definitely see the result of this from the official Hugo website as well, just have a look at how many pages there are in [the Functions section](https://gohugo.io/functions/)!

-Inspired by this [Vue example case](https://vuejs.org/examples/#tree), I decided to design a resursive menu template that can:
+Inspired by this [Vue example case](https://vuejs.org/examples/#tree), I decided to design a recursive menu template that can:

 - display arbitrarily nested menus (and only the designers would stop us), and
-- only show the parents and siblings of the current page.
+- show only the parents and siblings of the current page.

 ## Python Proof-of-concept

-Because I am really bad at recursive programming (who aren't really!) and I am not very comfortable programming with Hugo template codes, I decided to first build a model using Python.
+Because recursive programming requires a lot of thinking and I am not proficient in Hugo yet, I decided to first build a model using Python.

 ### Foundation